De-Sanskritisation: Prevalence

 Anthropologist Dhirendra Nath Majumdar found de-Sanskritisation to be more prevalent than Sanskritisation.
 He also noted that lower castes were not moving towards the higher but the higher ones were abandoning their traditional life style.

 After initially becoming the followers of the Arya Samaj, some of the Dalits began the process of de-Sanskritisation after questioning the Arya Samaj and Sanskritisation thesis.
 In the period following independence, de-Sanskritization became a key feature among Dalits who sought an alternative cultural identity.
 In Rajasthan and Western UP, backward class public intellectuals blamed the backwardness of their caste on earlier leadership, which, under the influence of Arya Samaj, had failed to dissociate itself from the process of Sanskritisation, as well as had been unable to assert a distinct identity from that of upper-caste people.

 The Sanamahi movement took place after the death of Laininghal Naoriya Phulo to support the de-Sanskritisation of Meetei culture and revival of their heritage.
 This movement opposed any links to the Indo-Aryan heritage.

 Linguistics

-The de-Sanskritisation of Tamil started during the 1950s by followers of Dravidianism.
+The de-Sanskritisation of Tamil started during the 1950s following the popularization of Dravidianism.
 These attempts at "de-sanskritization" came to see the language having altered to remove a lot of the Sanskrit borrowing.

 The Hela Havula movement advocated de-Sanskritisation of the Sinhala language.